dotnet/docs/docs/core/whats-new/dotnet-7.md

 ## .NET SDK

-The .NET 7 SDK improves the CLI template experience.
-It also enables publishing to containers and central package management with NuGet.
+The .NET 7 [SDK](../sdk.md) improves the CLI template experience.
+It also enables publishing to containers, and central package management with NuGet.

 ### Templates